Tours of Liverpool's Old Dock

 Public tours are available on Tuesdays and Wednesdays at 10.30am, 11.30am and 2.30pm.

-Please note that places are limited so booking is essential - call 0151 478 4499 to reserve your place.
+All tours are free but places are limited so booking is essential - call 0151 478 4499 to reserve your place.

 If you are booking for a school group or an adult group (such as an arts or community club) please call our group bookings team on 0151 478 4788.